apache/hudi/rfc/rfc-83/rfc-83.md

 C2                    [---------
 C3                       [----]
 ```
 In the timeline above, there are three Hudi commits: C1, C2, and C3.
-Among which, C1 and C3 are completed instants, while C2 is still inflight.
+C1 and C3 are completed instants, while C2 is still inflight.
 Suppose a query is scanning the entire timeline that includes all three commits, then C2 would be considered a hollow commit
 as it hasn't completed yet.

 Incremental query relies on checkpointing, which also uses start times, and will return a new checkpoint when it finishes.
-If the query reads to C3, then the next checkpoint would be C3 and the future incremental queries
-would only read commits that start later than C3.
+If the query reads to C3, the next checkpoint will be `C3.start`, and future incremental queries will only read commits that start after `C3.start`.
-But C2, if completed normally after some time later, would never be read again because the checkpoint has already been moved
+However, if C2 completes later, it will never be read, as the checkpoint has already moved to `C3.start`.
-to `C3.start`.
 This will cause the data loss.
 ```
 If we ignore the hollow commit, then the checkpoint would be moved to C3.start Timeline —----------------------